MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ftp-append.md

 ---
 title: ftp append
-description: Reference topic for the ftp append command, which appends a local file to a file on the remote computer using the current file type setting. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the ftp append command, which appends a local file to a file on the remote computer using the current file type setting. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article